-The Motley Fool is a privately-held financial and investing advice firm based in Alexandria, Virginia.
+The Motley Fool is a privately held investment firm based in Alexandria, Virginia.

 The Fool was founded in July 1993 by its current co-chairmen, brothers David Gardner and Tom Gardner, along with another man, Erik Rydholm, who has since left the company.

-Fool offers a variety of services for everyday investors, but it’s developed a stellar reputation for its stock recommendation service.
+Fool provides independent financial advice for everyday investors, and it’s developed a stellar reputation for its stock-picking services over the years.

-The Fool offers a wide variety of stock picking services, but the Motley Fool Stock Advisor is one of the company’s most popular advisory services.
+The Fool offers a wide variety of premium services, but MF Stock Advisor is one of the company’s most popular offerings.

 About Tom and David Gardner

-Tom and David Gardner are two of the Motley Fool’s original founders, and they’re passionate about education investors and helping everyday people attain financial freedom.
+Tom and David Gardner are two of the Motley Fool’s original founders, and they’re passionate about educating investors and helping everyday people attain financial freedom.

 The Gardner brothers have been involved in finance for decades, and they’ve established a reputation for integrity and honesty over the years.